gorhill/yamd5.js/README.md

 no proper credits (not nice).

-Then I found [SparkMD5](https://github.com/satazor/SparkMD5), which works with Unicode string, but at a steep cost to performance.
+Then I found [SparkMD5](https://github.com/satazor/SparkMD5), which works with Unicode strings, but at a steep cost to performance.
 Also, glancing at the code I saw avoidable redundancies causing the code base to be much larger than needed.

-So from this point I set out to write my own version, YaMd5 (sorry, I am not good with naming projects), of course heavily relying on the [original code from Joseph Myers](http://www.myersdaily.org/joseph/javascript/md5-text.html), (with modifications to incrementally improve performance as per profiling),
+So from this point I set out to write my own version, YaMD5 (sorry, I am not good with naming projects), of course heavily relying on the [original code from Joseph Myers](http://www.myersdaily.org/joseph/javascript/md5-text.html), (with modifications to incrementally improve performance as per profiling),